internetee/registry/doc/debian_build_doc.md

 Registry application is not tested with multi-threaded system (such as Puma) and it's not officially supported.
 Please use multi-process system instead (Passenger, Unicorn, Mongrel)

+Use Phusion Passenger [official debian packages](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#install_on_debian_ubuntu) NB!
+Passenger runtime does not depend on ruby version, tuhs you can use multiple different ruby version apps with same passenger install.

 We also recommend to investigate
 [Passenger Optimization Guide](https://www.phusionpassenger.com/documentation/ServerOptimizationGuide.html) for proper configuration.

-Some additional suggestions:

-Install application under dedicated user home directory, such as /home/registry/registry Handy to ssh in and start debugging.
-Use Phusion Passenger [official debian packages](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#install_on_debian_ubuntu) NB!
-Passenger runtime does not depend on ruby version, tuhs you can use multiple different ruby version apps with same passenger install.